audy/stitch/README.md

  - `-p pretty output` prints a user-friendly output.
 Useful for adjusting score.

+## Pipelineing

+	* Importing from Python (this will be improved, see stitch on github):

+			from stitch import *
+			stitch(options={
+		  	'filea': 'filenamea',
+		  	'fileb': 'filenameb',
+		  	'prefix': 'data/stitched.fastq',
+		  	'pretty': False,
+		  	'threads': None,
+		  	'score': None })

-## Bugs
+## Bugs/Feature requests

- - Don't know of any at the moment if you find one, [let me know]!(https://github.com/audy/stitch/issues) thx.
+ - if you have one, [let me know](https://github.com/audy/stitch/issues).
+Thx!

 ## Features